wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manually-triggered-integration.md

 Before you try out the steps in this guide, complete the following:

  - If you are signing in to the Choreo Console for the first time, create an organization as follows:
-    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/), and sign in using your Google, GitHub, or Microsoft account.
+    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/), and sign in.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.